oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 internals of those nodes.
 Substitution provides a *declarative* mechanism for implementing TOSCA nodes that can be used as an alternative to *implementation artifacts*.
-Substitution allows for simplified representations of complex systems that * away* technology or vendor-specific implementation details.  nodes that expect to be *substituted* are based on node templates that are annotated with the `substitute` directive.
+Substitution allows for simplified representations of complex systems that *abstract away* technology or vendor-specific implementation details.
+Abstract nodes that expect to be *substituted* are based on node templates that are annotated with the `substitute` directive.
 Service templates advertize their ability to provide substituting implementations using the